lacymorrow/xspf-playlister-py/README.md

 xspf-playlister 0.0.1
 ==================

-Generate an XSPF playlist file for audio and video files using Python.
+Generate an XSPF playlist file for audio and video files using Python 2.

 Use it on the command line once or as a dead-simple way to keep a playlist on the internet up to date.